risperidone

 - Dosage Forms

-- INJECTION, SUSPENSION, KIT, TABLET, TABLET, FILM COATED, SOLUTION, INJECTION, SUSPENSION, EXTENDED RELEASE, POWDER, TABLET, ORALLY DISINTEGRATING
+- INJECTION, SUSPENSION, TABLET, TABLET, FILM COATED, INJECTION, SUSPENSION, EXTENDED RELEASE, KIT, POWDER, TABLET, ORALLY DISINTEGRATING, SOLUTION

 - Routes